tsalkakis-d/codegrid/README.md

         The channel to send the data.
         If string, it is the channel name.
         If object, it is the channel object returned from .channel()

+	- `Property` __next__(channel,nextChannel)
+        - __Purpose__
+        Sends a next control message to a channel to set the channel in next state.
+        When a channel is in next state and a message arrives, the onNext handler is executed, passing nextChannel as the first argument.
+        - __Usage__
+            - next(channel,nextChanner) sends a next control message.
+        - `Argument` [__channel__]
+        The channel to send the data.
+        If string, it is the channel name.
+        If object, it is the channel object returned from .channel()

 - `Object` __Structure object required in channel()__
     - `Property` __[type]__